Abdullah Abdul Kadir: Life

 Munshi Abdullah was born in Kampung Pali (now renamed as Kampung Ketek) in Malacca City, from parents of Tamil and Yemeni descent.
 He was the youngest of five sons.
 All of his brothers died in infancy.
 He was sick most of the time and his mother took great care of him.
 As per the customary practices of the Malay community of that period, he was taken care of by various individuals as it was held that a child with poor immunity to diseases should be cared for by caretakers other than his or her biological parents.
-Munshi Abdullah was critical of the practice, as described in Hikayat Abdullah.
+Munshi Abdullah was critical of the practice, as described in his autobiography Hikayat Abdullah.
 He became a teacher or munshi, first by teaching Malay to the Indian soldiers of the Malacca Garrison.
 He then taught the Malay language to British and American missionaries and businessmen.
 He became a functionary in the Straits Settlements next.
 He became a scribe and copyist for Sir Stamford Raffles, followed by, in 1815, becoming translator of the Gospels and other text for the London Missionary Society.
 He also worked with the American Board of Missions.

 Abdullah set sail for Mecca from Singapore in 1854 with the intention of completing the Hajj pilgrimage.
 He died of cholera shortly after his arrival in Mecca and before he could complete his pilgrimage, some time between May 8 and 18, 1854.
 He was 59 years old at the time of his death.
-The Kisah pelayaran Abdullah dari Singapura sampai ke Mekah (The story of Abdulllah's voyage from Singapore to Mecca), one of Abdullah's lesser-known works, records his experiences on the journey to Mecca.
+The Kisah pelayaran Abdullah dari Singapura sampai ke Mekah (The story of Abdullah's voyage from Singapore to Mecca), one of Abdullah's lesser-known works, records his experiences on the journey to Mecca.
 There is some controversy over the exact time and location of his death, with some scholars arguing that he died in Jeddah in October 1854 at the age of 58, before reaching Mecca.